“It is easier to fool people than to convince them that they have been fooled.” – Mark Twain

 The start of modern sexual health services

 Little changed in the intervening 60 years.
-Public-health films were shown in cinemas to encourage fidelity and abstinence.
-They highlighted the horrors of syphilis and gonorrhoea while herpes was ignored.
+Public health films were shown in cinemas to encourage fidelity and abstinence, and these films highlighted the horrors of syphilis and gonorrhoea while herpes was ignored.
 Indeed, genital herpes was so far below the radar that, as recently as 1975, the standard textbook for obstetric and gynaecological nursing did not even have the word herpes in the index.
-In the same year, research into “Psychological morbidity in a clinic of STDs” didn’t include patients diagnosed with genital herpes.
-These omissions would be unimaginable today.
+This omission would be unimaginable today.

 The role of antiviral drugs

-Finally in the late 1970s, one company, Burroughs Wellcome, succeeded in creating a viable antiviral drug.
-The drawback was that it only affected a few viruses in the herpes family, namely chickenpox and herpes simplex.
-At the time, in most cases, these were not usually considered serious enough to require treatment at all and there was no pent-up demand for expensive new drugs for them.
+Finally in the late 1970s, one company, Burroughs Wellcome, succeeded, but the drug it developed only had an impact on some viruses in the herpes family – mainly chickenpox and herpes simplex.
+At the time, these were not usually considered serious enough to require treatment at all in most cases and there was no pent-up demand for expensive new drugs.
 Almost everyone who caught these common infections recovered without treatment.
-Most patients were only offered palliatives.
-Herpes simplex has the ability to recur, usually causing minor skin lesions that heal spontaneously.
+So, most patients were only offered palliatives.
+Herpes simplex may recur in a milder form before symptoms heal again.
 Chickenpox is a common childhood ailment that scarcely affects healthy children and causes no further problems unless it recurs as shingles, which mainly occurs in the elderly.

-Having developed aciclovir, the drug company required a return on investment.
-But its marketing department had a problem: none of the conditions the drug might be used for required treatment except in extreme cases.
+So having developed aciclovir, the drug company required a return on investment.
+But its marketing men had a problem: none of the conditions the drug might be used for required treatment except in extreme cases.

 The herpes stigma is born

 The answer was to pitch the drug at genital herpes patients.
 The trick would be to persuade them that the condition was serious enough to warrant expensive drug treatment.
 A disease-awareness campaign was organised to alert doctors and patients to the benefits of the new drug.
-Genital herpes ‘marketing’ exaggerated its significance so that it acquired the status of an important disease.
+The case was made by ‘marketing’ genital herpes so that it acquired the status of an important disease.

 The strategy was spectacularly successful.
 Articles began to appear in newspapers.
 In the US, herpes became the cover story for Time magazine twice.
 Anything negative about the condition was highlighted in order to raise public concern.
 The masterstroke was to use the word ‘incurable’ to make genital cold sores seem serious.
 More than any other single thing, this created the stigma that has never gone away.
-Thrush, chickenpox and glandular fever are among a host of infections that stay in the body but most people are unable to name any apart from ‘herpes’.
+Thrush, chickenpox and glandular fever are among a host of infections that stay in the body, but most people would be pushed to name any apart from ‘herpes’.

 Herpes: common and largely undiagnosed

-Herpes simplex is a largely hidden condition because most people get mild symptoms or none at all, so they do not get diagnosed.
-Prevalence is high and one recent study of thousands of women in Australia between the ages of 35 and 44 found that 85 per cent have HSV-1 and 22 per cent have HSV-2.
+Herpes simplex is a largely hidden condition because most people get mild symptoms or none at all, so they are not diagnosed.
+Prevalence is high and one recent study of women between the ages of 35 and 44 found that 85 per cent have HSV-1 and 22 per cent have HSV-2.
 The HVA divides its time between advising a relatively small number of people who experience recurrent symptoms and reassuring a much larger number about transmission.
-Symptoms can normally be treated or prevented once people learn to recognise the first signs.
+Symptoms can usually be treated or prevented once people know what to do about them.

 A more difficult task is explaining the origin of the stigma and the reasons why it is unnecessary.
 Marian Nicholson, the HVA’s director said, ‘Over and over again, callers to our helpline say, “I can deal with my symptoms, they don’t bother me, but I am terrified of passing this on to a new partner.”’
 Sufferers fear rejection, although an HVA survey has shown that this usually doesn’t happen.
-The artificially created stigma caused the problem that has given this charity its raison d’être.
-Genital herpes may now be perceived by some people as a social and sexual death sentence.
+The artificially created stigma has caused the problem that has given this charity its raison d’être.
+Genital herpes is now perceived as a social and sexual death sentence.

+The problem is that few sexual health experts believe that genital herpes has serious consequences.
+The British Association for Sexual Health and HIV (BASHH) has an expert group for herpes simplex.
 If herpes simplex is serious in any sense at all it is because of the stigma, not the condition itself.
-For comparison, influenza is not usually considered to be serious, although it kills thousands of people every year in the UK.
-This makes flu far more serious than herpes.
+As a comparison, influenza is not generally considered to be serious, although it kills thousands of people every year in the UK, so it is a far more serious problem than herpes.
+Over 90 per cent of people with flu or herpes simplex do not have a serious condition.
+Those with severe symptoms deserve and usually get more support, but their experience is atypical.

 Thirty years on from the great marketing campaign, the stigma remains and is now bolstered by jokes, internet chat rooms, dating services and purveyors of fake ‘cures’.
 Is there a dating service for ‘sufferers’ from facial cold sores?
 No. Why not?
-A hundred years ago, the British Royal Commission that led to the setting up of the UK’s sexual health services was clear when it named the infections that required diagnosis and treatment.
-Genital herpes was not on the list for sound medical reasons.
-Back then, nobody had tried to fool people about it.
+The lack of joined-up thinking is clearer than ever.
+A hundred years ago, the Royal Commission that led to the setting up of our sexual health services was clear when it named the three infections that required treating and contact tracing and recommended that legal compulsion be adopted to ensure that they were contained.
+Genital herpes was not among them for sound medical reasons.
+But back then, nobody had tried to fool people about it.